Read over the instructions below or watch the full-length video located here to Flow your Portraits.

-To Flow your portrait images, open to the Flow tab in Page Designer.
+Flow your portrait images open the Flow tab in Page Designer.

 Customize the following:

-- Category drop-down menu is the folder you wish to flow.
+- The category drop-down menu is the folder you wish to flow.
 These are your portrait folders in the Image Library, so make sure you have them organized how you'd like them.

-- Start and Stop page determines where your flow starts and stop.
+- The start and Stop page determines where your flow starts and stops.
 If you wish to flow to one page only, specify just that page (i.e. start 5 stop 5).
 If you wish to flow to several pages, specify the full range (i.e. start 5 stop 10).
 This is how you can choose to flow to a left page or a right page only.

 To start your flow click the Flow button!

-Your images should now be flowed to your yearbook page!
+Your images should now flow to your yearbook page!
 Here is an example.
 Notice they are still in one large group.
-At this point you could Reset the flow if you wanted to make edits (add students, change text size/formatting, etc).
+At this point, you could Reset the flow if you wanted to make edits (add students, change text size/formatting, etc).

 You can now double-click on the flow element to open the Cropping Menu and crop the view of your portraits.
 Click the crop symbol next to any portrait you wish to crop.

-Once your portraits are flowed and your class is completely finalized (no new students coming, no name changes needed) you can expand your flow to customize each portrait individually.
+Once your portraits flow and your class are completely finalized (no new students coming, no name changes needed) you can expand your flow to customize each portrait individually.

-NOTE: Expanding the flow will break a part your Flow Element and you will be unable to reset to the flow after this point.
+NOTE: Expanding the flow will break apart your Flow Element and you will be unable to reset the flow after this point.
 It's critical that you have your roster finalized before you start this step.

 Only users with Adviser level access can expand the flow.